donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Defrag-SQL.md

 Unlike DBCC DBREINDEX, or the index building operation generally, DBCC INDEXDEFRAG is an online operation.
 It does not hold locks long term.
 Therefore, DBCC INDEXDEFRAG does not block running queries or updates.
 Because the time to defragment is related to the level of fragmentation, a relatively unfragmented index can be defragmented faster than a new index can be built.
 A very fragmented index might take considerably longer to defragment than to rebuild.

 The defragmentation is always fully logged, regardless of the database recovery model setting.
-For more information, see <span>[ALTER DATABASE (Transact-SQL)](http://msdn.microsoft.com/en-us/library/ms174269.aspx)</span>.
+For more information, see [ALTER DATABASE (Transact-SQL)](http://msdn.microsoft.com/en-us/library/ms174269.aspx)

 The defragmentation of a very fragmented index can generate more log than a fully logged index creation.
 However, the defragmentation is performed as a series of short transactions, so a large log is unnecessary if log backups are taken frequently or if the recovery model setting is SIMPLE.

 ### Restrictions